oknk/seaquence/index.md

 # Make living music!

-Seaquence is a unique musical sequencer app that allows you to create soundscapes by layering collections of musical creatures.
-A spatialized mix emerges as only the closest creatures can be heard, resulting in a organic sonic experience that changes as you play.
-Visually immersive and sonically dynamic, Seaquence is a completely unique audiovisual composition environment.
+Seaquence is a sequencer app that allows you to create music with collections of sonic creatures.
+Only the closest creatures can be heard, resulting in a organic sounding mix that changes as you play.
+Visually immersive and sonically dynamic, Seaquence is a unique audiovisual composition environment.

-Seaquence features a pro-level synthesizer and timing engine controlled by a fun and direct interface.
-Even composers who are brand new to synthesis will be able to unlock their synesthetic creativity!
+Featuring a pro-level synthesizer and timing engine controlled by a fun and direct interface, even composers who are brand new to synthesis will be able to unlock their synesthetic creativity.

 Share your creations with friends and browse what other people have made to get inspired!